FuelLabs/sway/docs/src/introduction/overview.md

     return storage.counter;
   }
   ```
-  Read and return the counter property value from the contract storage
+  Read and return the counter property value from the contract storage.

 `#[storage(read, write)]` is an annotation which denotes that this function has the permissions to read and write values in storage.